chungderson/DietrichGCSDeterrence/README.md

 # DietrichGCS Deterrence Modeling

 A text-based simulation demonstrating the concept of deterrence through a bargaining model where countries can choose to attack or bargain with each other.
+Built for the 66-146 Dietrich Grand Challenge Seminar on Complex Social Systems

 ## Overview

 This simulation models international relations through a game-theoretic framework where countries interact in a round-robin format.
-Each country makes strategic decisions based on expected value calculations, choosing between peaceful bargaining and aggressive attacks.
+Each country makes strategic decisions based on expected value calculations, choosing between peaceful bargaining and strategic attacks.

 ## Model Details